 When returning the security deposit, you should include a letter outlining that you are returning the deposit and in what amount, and itemizing any deductions that you have made from the initial amount, as well as any interest accrued on the amount during the period of their tenancy.
 Because this needs to be done expediently, you should make sure that tenants include an address to send the letter and deposit to, lest you’re stuck tracking down contact info while up against a deadline.
 Depending on the situation, providing the itemized information upfront can be helpful, particularly if the tenant actually owes money in excess of the security deposit.
 This is an area where a lawyer may be helpful to review the situation and draft the letter.

 Being a landlord comes with any number of questions, and you need to get help and answers sooner rather than later.
-With LegalShield, members can speak with a provider lawyer in 24 hours to discuss their most pressing concerns about landlord issues and any other legal questions that may arise.
+With LegalShield, members can speak with a provider lawyer to discuss their most pressing concerns about landlord issues and any other legal questions that may arise.
 Learn more about how to become a member.